 • Heavy cream: You don’t need a lot of cream, just 3 – 5 tablespoons will do to help make the sauce silky smooth.

-• Shredded cheddar cheese: I like the flavor of sharp cheddar cheese in this recipe, but you can substitute it for your favorite kind.
-Just make sure it’s a cheese that melts nicely.
+• Shredded cheddar cheese: I like the flavor of sharp cheddar cheese in this homemade hamburger helper recipe.
+Freshly grated from a block will melt more easily.

 How to Make Hamburger Helper

-4. Serve.
-Remove the pot from the heat and stir in the heavy cream and shredded cheese until it’s completely melted.
-Season to taste, garnish with some chopped fresh parsley, and serve while it’s fresh and hot!
+Remove from the heat and stir in the heavy cream and shredded cheese until melted and creamy.
+Season to taste, garnish with fresh parsley if desired, and serve warm.

 • Use a pot.
 It’s easier to use a pot to make this dish rather than a large skillet.
 A skillet will be too full which will make it difficult to stir everything together.

 • Add more liquid.
-If it looks like your cheeseburger hamburger helper is dry as it simmers, add a bit more broth to the pot.
+If it looks like the hamburger helper is dry as it simmers, add a bit more broth to the pot.

 • Thicken sauce.
 If the sauce looks a bit too watery after it simmers, remove the lid, and let it simmer for a couple of minutes longer to let the sauce reduce.
 Adding the cream and cheese will also help to thicken up the sauce.